 You know to watch your sugar and carbohydrate intake, but what about salt?

-The United States Dietary Guidelines advises consuming no more than 2,300 milligrams (mg) daily — roughly one teaspoon — while the American Heart Association takes it a step further by suggesting no more than 1,500 mg daily, especially for people with high blood pressure.
+The 2015-2020 United States Dietary Guidelines advises consuming no more than 2,300 milligrams (mg) sodium daily — roughly one teaspoon of salt — while the American Heart Association takes it a step further by suggesting an ideal limit of no more than 1,500 mg daily, especially for people with high blood pressure.

-According to the National Heart, Lung and Blood Institute, 90 percent of Americans consume more salt than recommended — an average of 3,400 mg per day.
+According to the National Heart, Lung and Blood Institute, 90 percent of Americans consume more sodium than recommended — an average of 3,400 mg sodium per day.

 “A diet high in sodium may increase one’s risk for high blood pressure, stroke and heart attack,” says Ursula Ridens, registered dietitian nutritionist at Sharp HealthCare.
 “But, there are simple strategies to decrease the amount of salt consumed.”

 1. Add taste without adding saltMake foods flavorful without salt by using herbs, spices, garlic, onion, lemon juice and flavored oils.
 If you’re used to adding salt to your foods, it may take a bit to get used to less saltiness, but be patient and let your taste buds and mind adapt to sodium-free flavorings.